IIE congratulates each grantee on his/her selection as a Brazil Scientific Mobility Program (BSMP) scholarship recipient.

 There is a pre-academic Intensive English Program (IEP) for those students whose English communication needs additional development.

 Maintaining Full-Time Status and Remaining in Good Standing

 All grantees in the J-1 Exchange Visitor non-degree student category are required to be enrolled as full-time during the academic portion of their authorized program.
-A full-time undergraduate course load can range from 12 to 18 credits, depending on the host institution.
-When registering for classes, it is the grantees' responsibility to check with their academic advisor and/or international student advisor to review their course load and ensure that it meets this requirement, and any other minimum academic requirements set by the host institution.
+When registering for classes, it is the grantees' responsibility to check with their academic advisor and/or international student advisor to review their course load and ensure that it meets this requirement, and any other academic requirements set by the host institution.

 According to BSMP policy, all grantees are required to comply with the academic standards of their host institution at all times.
 Grantees will be subject to the penalties of their host institution for any violation of its academic policies.
 If grantees do not maintain full-time status or if they are dismissed from their host institution for any reason, including academic performance, they are effectively ending their BSMP scholarship and will need to return to Brazil immediately.

-Grantees are not allowed to engage in any research projects during the first academic term.
+Grantees are not allowed to engage in any research projects during their first academic term.
 However, they may be eligible to participate in an independent study if:

 - they have maintained a minimum GPA of 2.0

 - the project corresponds with their field of study

 - the project is supervised by a professor